 The index provides a method and an opportunity to benchmark Palmerston North against a group of 14 other cities, many of similar size.

-Palmerston North was assessed using the Creative City Index during a week-long residency by Charles Landry in March 2013.
+Palmerston North was first assessed using the Creative City Index during a week-long residency by Charles Landry in March 2013.
 Landry came to help residents look at the city afresh and to find out how well we are harnessing our collective imagination and creative potential.

 What the Creative City Index told us about our city

-The following excerpt is from Landry's report.
+The following excerpt is from Landry's original report.
 You can download the full report at the bottom of the page.

 “Palmerston North is a comfortable place, easy to live in and it gains its relative strength from its role as a regional hub, the presence of the university and the defence force.
 Yet it can achieve more with its assets and resources especially the university and the constant inflow of younger people.